deanjlovett/pyro-path-cli/README.md

     node pyro-path.js -i fileName

-to run even if the pyramid data is wonky: run this command:
+to run even if the triangle tree data is wonky: run this command:
     node pyro-path.js -f